Abe reforms take aim at Japan's $1 trillion pension fund

 There is no receptionist at the dimly lit, 40-year-old Tokyo building where the headquarters of the Government Pension Investment Fund, the world's largest pension, occupies the second floor.

 The waiting area consists of two mismatched couches.
-Behind a single closed door, over $1 trillion - equivalent to the annual economic output of South Korea - is run almost on autopilot and invested largely in government bonds issued across the street by Japan's Finance Ministry.
+Behind a single closed door, over $1 trillion (656.5 billion pounds) - equivalent to the annual economic output of South Korea - is run almost on autopilot and invested largely in government bonds issued across the street by Japan's Finance Ministry.

 Equally worrying for critics, including members of Japan's ruling Liberal Democratic Party, the fund has no independent board for oversight, no ability to hire in-house fund managers and no record of success during a period of economic growth of the kind Abe has pledged to deliver to voters and markets.